 Wix pros and cons

-Once our website was built, we accessed Wix’s large widget library to help us promote and grow our fictional business.
+Once our website was built, we used Wix's extensive widget library to promote and grow our fictional business.
 Ecommerce sites will require paid plans, but most beginners should be able to set up an initial structure for their website to support their business growth.

 - Free plan includes comprehensive AI and editing tools